-Admissions counselors at Notre Dame are looking for kind, thoughtful, generous, and faithful students.
-While community service is not required, 80% of students engage in service or service learning at least once while on campus.
+Admissions counselors at Notre Dame are looking to enroll the creative intellectual, the bold and the ethical, and the relentless seekers of social justice.
+While community service is not required, 80% of undergraduate students engage in service or service-learning at least once while on campus, which strongly aligns with the campus’ spiritual identity and culture of servitude.
 In addition to good grades and a strong work ethic, Notre Dame wants to admit students who will be someone’s future best friend and really give to those around them on campus.

 - Submit your application through the Common App or Coalition App